ryscher/old-vagrant-dryad/README.md

 ## Creating a database

-An external machine with a database is required for installation on AWS.
-On postgres, a local database will be created, but you are welcome to use an external database instead.
+A local database will be created, but you are welcome to use an external database instead.

+To create a local database, obtain a copy of a Dryad sql file.
+When your virtual machine is running, use the `import_pg_dump.sh` script to populate your local database.

 To create a database using Amazon RDS, login to an existing Dryad machine, and run the utility script to create a new database: